What is EXCEL?

 If you are pursuing a Certificate in managing a small public library, you must complete at least ten EXCEL courses, including six of the core courses, within five years

-If you are not pursuing the Certificate, you may take courses of interest to you
+If you are not pursuing the Certificate, you may take individual courses of interest to you

 Ideally, students take one course per semester, or two if they feel they can handle the workload.
 Students may not take 3 courses in one semester.